Atzubi/RayTracingEngine/README.md

 $ sudo make install
 ```
 The last step will install the header files and binaries to your default library
 folders.
 You can now include the headers in your own project.
+For more details on
+how to get started check the examples.